-Mariners sent veteran outfielder Jay Bruce and cash considerations to the Phillies
+Mariners send veteran outfielder Jay Bruce and cash considerations to the Phillies

 The boxes were stacked and taped up around his locker.
 The last remaining detail for Jay Bruce was packing up his essential gear that he would need tomorrow in San Diego.
 He carefully filled his equipment bag with an assortment of black Rawlings gloves and other essential gear.
 Some of the stuff like batters gloves and cleats weren’t needed since his new team wears slightly different colors than the Mariners.

-About 24 hours after rumors of the potential deal surfaced on Twitter, the Mariners officially announced that Bruce had been traded to Philadelphia along with cash consideration in exchange for minor league infielder Jake Scheiner.
+About 24 hours after rumors of the potential deal surfaced on Twitter, the Mariners officially announced that Bruce had been traded to Philadelphia along with cash consideration in exchange for minor-league infielder Jake Scheiner.
+The Mariners are reportedly sending almost $18 million to the Phillies to offset some of the $21.6 million that Bruce was owed for the remainder of this season and next season.

+It’s a curious deal and perhaps speaks to the lack of interest for Bruce on the trade market or the desire for the Mariners to remove one of their many first base/designated hitter types from their roster.
+It does clear up some future roster clog when Ryon Healy returns from the disabled list.
+In the interim, Seattle recalled outfielder Braden Bishop from Class AAA Tacoma to take Bruce’s spot on the 25-man roster.

-It’s a process that Bruce he’s become quite familiar with over the last few seasons.
+The trade process is something that Bruce has become quite familiar with over the past few seasons.

 “This will be trade No. 4 and team No. 5,” Bruce said.
 “It gets a little easier every time.”

 Scheiner, 23, was hitting .256 (40 for 156) with 7 doubles, a triple, two home runs and 19 RBI in 44 games at High A Clearwater in the Florida State League.
 After hitting .237 in 21 April games, he hit .275 (22 for 80) in 23 games in May.
-He was fourth-round selection in the 2017 MLB draft out of the University of Houston.
+He was a fourth-round selection in the 2017 MLB draft out of the University of Houston.
 He will report to High A Modesto.

 Seattle acquired Bruce in the offseason as part of the trade that sent Robinson Cano and Edwin Diaz to the New York Mets.
 While the Mariners were focused on the prospects acquired in the deal — outfielder Jarred Kelenic and right-handed pitchers Justin Dunn and Gerson Bautista — Bruce and veteran reliever Anthony Swarzak were included in the deal to offset the salary discrepancies, particularly the amount owed to Cano.